bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/docs/index.md

 - [WireGuard](https://www.wireguard.com/) – WireGuard VPN is now built into the Linux Kernel itself.
 WireGuard is a fast and modern VPN that utilizes state-of-the-art cryptography.
 - [LXD](https://linuxcontainers.org/lxd/introduction/) – LXD is a System VM and Container Hypervisor
-- [VxWireGuard-Generator](https://github.com/m13253/VxWireguard-Generator) - Utility to generate V x LAN over Wireguard mesh SD-WAN configuration
+- [VxWireGuard-Generator](https://github.com/m13253/VxWireGuard-Generator) - Utility to generate V x LAN over WireGuard mesh SD-WAN configuration

 #### VxWireGuard Background

-[VxWireguard-Generator (`vwgen`)](https://github.com/m13253/VxWireguard-Generator) has three layers of IP addresses that it adds to every CIAB
+[VxWireGuard-Generator (`vwgen`)](https://github.com/m13253/VxWireGuard-Generator) has three layers of IP addresses that it adds to every CIAB
-Network Node’s Wireguard config file (re //etc/wireguard/ciabmesh.net):
+Network Node’s WireGuard config file (re //etc/wireguard/ciabmesh.net):
 The “public ip” address -
 They are the your Node/Server/Host’s real Public IP Addresses.
-Wireguard uses these addresses to establish VPN Tunnels between Nodes.
+WireGuard uses these addresses to establish VPN Tunnels between Nodes.
 The VxLAN Virtual Tunnel End Point (VTEP) address - They are allocated randomly from 169.254.0.0/16 and IPv6 link-local address space, used to build the VxLAN network overlay.
-The IP addresses used by Wireguard: -
+The IP addresses used by WireGuard: -
 They are allocated from pool-ipv4 and pool-ipv6 you specify during configuration.
 Since all nodes are then connected to one "virtual" LAN, preferably you may want these addresses to reside in one single subnet..